 In addition to blocking external interference, cable shielding also prevents the cable from emitting its own electromagnetic signals.
 This is particularly important in environments with multiple cables and electronic devices, as it reduces the risk of the cable interfering with nearby equipment.

-So now that you know what cable shielding is and how it works, how do you shield a cable?
-Cable shielding is a key part of the cable manufacturing process, but the actual process of shielding a cable is done in three steps:
+Now that you know what cable shielding is and how it works, how is a cable actually shielded?
+Shielding is a key part of cable manufacturing, and the process is usually completed in three steps:

 Step 1: Check the core construction